mikepound/tls-exercises/java/README.md

 keytool -list -v keystore ClientTrustStore.jks
 ```

-Notice that the trust store only contains the root certificate, while the key store contains the entire chain.
+Notice that the trust store only contains the root certificate, while the key store contains the chain up to the root.

 ## Exercise 3: Certificate Pinning
 In this exercise there are two possible servers, one acting as an imposter.
 Both servers have valid certificates - perhaps a private key got leaked - but in any case we want to configure the client to only accept a single certificate.
 This is called pinning.
 The client and servers use this connection to send a fictitious banking record.
 This is implemented using a serialisable class, and Object streams.